FloatingArrayDesign/FAModel/famodel/mooring/README.md

 may be used.

 ### addMarineGrowth
 Re-creates sections part of design dictionary to account for marine growth on the subsystem, then calls createSubsystem() to recreate the line.
-For a detailed explanation of the function and modeling methods behind it, see[Marine Growth Modeling](#marine-growth-modeling)
+For a detailed explanation of the function and modeling methods behind it, see [Marine Growth Modeling](#marine-growth-modeling)